Gavinli-lgf/studyNotes/mathmatics/several_transforms.md

 * _MaxRows and _MaxCols参数的使用
   In most cases, one just leaves these parameters to the default values.These parameters mean the maximum size of rows and columns that the matrix may have.
 They are useful in cases when the exact numbers of rows and columns are not known are compile-time, but it is known at compile-time that they cannot exceed a certain value.
 This happens when taking dynamic-size blocks inside fixed-size matrices: in this case _MaxRows and _MaxCols are the dimensions of the original matrix, while _Rows and _Cols are Dynamic.
 * 文件CwiseNullaryOp.h中return type of the Ones(), Zero(), Constant(), Identity() and Random() methods
+* block()的使用：block(Index startRow, Index startCol, Index blockRows, Index blockCols)中：
+  1. /// \param startRow the first row in the block
+  2. /// \param startCol the first column in the block
+  3. /// \param blockRows the number of rows in the block
+  4. /// \param blockCols the number of columns in the block
+*